Icon for gfsd IntelliJ IDEA

 Running JUnit 5 tests with Gradle

-If you’ve encountered build tools in the context of Java, you have definitely come across Maven and Gradle.
+When working in a Java context, you’ll come across the most popular build tools: Maven and Gradle.
 While Maven is by far the most popular build system (with 76% of Java developers relying on it), Gradle has a comfortable second place with 38% of developers using it.
 Since it’s a bit less well-known, we put together a step-by-step guide to running JUnit tests with Gradle.

 What is Gradle?